 If you want your segment to include contacts that match any (and not necessarily all) of the rules, then click the toggle to OR (you can also click the heading of the group to toggle this).

 By dragging in new AND or OR groups from the left-hand menu, you can mix them to form complex segments.
 For example, by mixing rules and groups you could build a segment that finds all contacts whose state is Florida, but will also find additional contacts whose state is Georgia or Alabama with data indicating that they will travel out of state.
 That segment would look like this.

 At the bottom of the segments tool, you'll see a second drop zone to define contacts that should be specifically excluded from the query.

 6. Test your segment

-Once you've built your segment, you can preview the number of contacts it will contain by clicking the Generate count button in the bottom right corner.
+Once you've built your segment, you can preview the number of contacts it will contain by clicking the Generate count button above the rule building area.